 Sprinkle the mozzarella cheese over the tomato sauce, and add salt/pepper/oregano to taste

 Place the baking dish/cookie sheet in the oven, uncovered for 20 minutes

-Put the pasta into the boiling water (with salt, to taste) and cook for the reccomended time – when the pasta has finished cooking, drain it, leaving a bit of the pasta water on the pasta (to keep it from sticking) and pour it back into the pot – add the remaining tomato sauce and reduce heat to low, stirring frequently
+Put the pasta into the boiling water (with salt, to taste) and cook for the recommended time – when the pasta has finished cooking, drain it, leaving a bit of the pasta water on the pasta (to keep it from sticking) and pour it back into the pot – add the remaining tomato sauce and reduce heat to low, stirring frequently

 Once the chicken has cooked for 20 minutes, remove it from the oven

 Serve each plate with a few scoops of pasta and sauce, and top with one of the chicken breasts

 If you want to be true to the name of the dish, add some grated/fresh parmesan cheese on top

 This recipe is very easy and is a hearty dish loved by almost all.
 I recommend either penne or fettuccini pasta, because those are the pasta shapes I have found that go best with the dish.
 Also, I recommend whole milk mozzarella because it melts much more easily and has a much better texture than skim or fat-free mozzarella, although if you are being calorie-conscious, the less fattening alternatives will also work.
 I have found that oregano or basil go well with this dish, and having a nice red wine like a cabernet or merlot never hurts, either!
 All in all, it is an easy dish to prepare and with some practice, you will be from prep to the dinner table in under 30 minutes!